BoualamHamza/FilRouge-Calendar-project/README.md

 4. **Part 4**

 The objective is to factorize the common elements of the written constraint classes.
-Given that we are going to transform the existing classes in this way, it may be interesting to archive the constraints package already written (for example by copying it into another directory), in order to keep its version without abstraction before transforming it.
+Given that we are going to transform the existing classes in this way, it may be interesting to archive the constraints package already written (for example by copying it into another directory), to keep its version without abstraction before transforming it.
 The rest of the statement considers that we start from the code created previously in the constraints package, to transform it.
 We will therefore always work in the constraints package.

 5. **Part 5**

-The principle will be to generate a certain number of random schedules, and to retain the best, that is to say the one satisfying the most constraints.
-Of course, this principle will not guarantee to find a schedule satisfying all the constraints, but if the number of draws is large enough, and the problem not too constrained, it will happen with a significant probability.
+The principle will be to generate a certain number of random schedules, and to retain the best, that is to say, the one satisfying the most constraints.
+Of course, this principle will not guarantee finding a schedule satisfying all the constraints, but if the number of draws is large enough, and the problem is not too constrained, it will happen with a significant probability.